![]() |

 Here it is plainly stated: The New Israel is only for people who survive the coming warfare.
 They won’t be randomly chosen for this future tho, they will be the cream finally rising to the top.

-3 Yehovah appeared to us long ago and said, “I’ve loved you with an everlasting love, so with unfailing love I have drawn you out.
+3-4 Yehovah appeared to us long ago and said: “I’ve loved you with an everlasting love, so with faithful love.
+I’ve drawn you out.
 4 I’ll rebuild you, and you’ll be rebuilt, virgin Israel.
-Again you’ll take up your tambourines and go out dancing joyful.
+Again you’ll take up your tambourines and go out dancing joyfully.

 The survivors will be the kind of people He can unconditionally love.